Financial Glosarry

 Bearish: An outlook that anticipates lower prices for a security.

 Bearish credit spread: An option strategy implemented by selling a lower-strike call and purchasing a higher-strike call.
-This results in a net credit to the investor´ s account.
-The maximum profit is achieved as long as the sold call stays out of the money by expiration.
+This results in a net credit to the investor’s account.

 Beta: A measure of how a stock moves more or less than the movement of a broader market index.